Process and Procedures

 If you admit the alleged offence at this point, the Dean may impose the sanctions discussed above or the Dean may refer the matter to the Provost and request that charges be layed against you.
 Again, you will be informed in writing.

-If you are dissatisfied with the sanction that has been imposed, you may refer the matter to the Provost’s Office for consideration.
+If you are dissatisfied with the sanction that has been imposed by your Dean, you may refer the matter to the Provost’s Office for consideration.
 The Provost has delegated authority over the sanction consideration process to the Vice-Provost, Faculty and Academic Life.
-All requests for consideration of a sanction imposed by a Dean should be sent, with details of the specific request, to email@example.com
+All requests for consideration of a sanction imposed by a Dean should be sent in an email providing details of the specific request and of the situation, to email@example.com

 Level 4 – The Tribunal